Code-Institute-Submissions/the-new-dukes/README.md

 # Hello and welcome!
 ## This project is an exploration of USER EXPERIENCE CENTERED web design.
-## The objective is to showcase the work of 'The New Dukes', a United Kingdom based Sketch Comedy Troupe.
+## The objective is to showcase the work of 'The New Dukes', a Sheffield (UK) based Sketch Comedy Troupe.

 ### The client has requested the following features for their web: